sidneycadot/te802-pl-test/README.md

 signal                            | in design
 --------------------------------- | -----------------------------------------------------------------------------------
-5 user buttons                    | shown on LEDs 7 ..
-3
+5 user buttons                    | shown on LEDs 7…3
-2 config switches                 | shown on LEDs 2 ..
-1
+2 config switches                 | shown on LEDs 2…1
 1 JACK SENSE                      | shown on LED 0
-8 user switches                   | shown on LEDs 7 ..
-0 ; slide "up" to invert LED
-Left PMOD                         | drives 11 ..
-18 kHz on the 8 PMOD pins
-Right PMOD                        | drives 21 ..
-28 kHz on the 8 PMOD pins
-VGA                               | shows 1920x1080 test image on VGA output, provided your monitor or TV can handle it Seven-segment display             | shows timer on the display with 0.1 second resolution Headphone                         | alternately drives 200 Hz on the left and 400 Hz on the right channel Clock generator reset             | driven with 1 (no reset)
+8 user switches                   | shown on LEDs 7…0 ; slide "up" to invert LED Left PMOD                         | drives 11…18 kHz on the 8 PMOD pins Right PMOD                        | drives 21…28 kHz on the 8 PMOD pins VGA                               | shows 1920×1080 test image on VGA output, provided your monitor or TV can handle it Seven-segment display             | shows timer on the display with 0.1 second resolution Headphone                         | alternately drives 200 Hz on the left channel and 400 Hz on the right channel Clock generator reset             | driven with 1 (no reset)

 The table below shows the LEDs as used by the demo: